abhinavnatarajan/Chalc/docs/source/index.rst

 Chalc Documentation
 ===================
-Chalc is a Python package for computing chromatic Delaunay filtrations of labelled point clouds in Euclidean space, and their persistent homology.
+Chalc is a Python package for computing chromatic Delaunay filtrations of labelled point clouds in Euclidean space, and associated six-packs of persistent homology diagrams.
 Chalc is named for :underline:`ch`\ romatic :underline:`al`\ pha :underline:`c`\ omplexes, but it can also compute chromatic Delaunay--Čech and chromatic Delaunay--Rips filtrations.
 Chalc is written in C++ and relies on the `Computational Geometry Algorithms Library (CGAL) <https://www.cgal.org>`_ for fast and accurate geometric computations, and `Phimaker <https://github.com/tomchaplin/phimaker>`_ for persistent homology calculations.